6a2blackout/To-Do-List-App/README.md

 📝 To-Do List App

 This is a simple To-Do List web application built using HTML, CSS, and JavaScript.
-It allows users to add, delete, and manage daily tasks directly in the browser. ((Still a work in progress, but it is operational))
+It allows users to add, delete, and manage daily tasks directly in the browser.

 💡 Features:
 - Add new tasks using the input field and "Add" button